rnestler/rnestler.github.io-source/content/articles/2017/2017-04-15_visiting_c_base.rst

 * `Bus Pirate`_
 * `I2C`_

-(This list serves primarily as a reference for him in case he forgot the bookmark them ;)
+(This list serves primarily as a reference for him in case he forgot to bookmark them ;)

 Since I was still very tired from the lack of sleep during the train ride from